Wink Hartman

-Willis E. "Wink" Hartman (born February 1, 1946) is an American businessman and political candidate from the state of Kansas.
+Willis Edward "Wink" Hartman (born February 1, 1946) is an American businessman and political candidate from the state of Kansas.

 Early life

 Born in Wichita, Kansas, Hartman attended Wichita Southeast High School, class of 1964, and graduated from Wichita State University.

 Business career

 Hartman's grandfather founded Hartman Oil Co.
 Before Hartman inherited the company, he gained experience working for the Derby Oil Company, Xerox Corporation, and Del Monte Foods.
 He purchased a controlling interest in Hartman Oil from his father in 1990.
 He opened restaurants in Wichita, El Dorado, Kansas and Lawrence, Kansas.

 Hartman founded the Wichita Wild, an indoor football team, in 2007.

 Hartman was the co-owner of the Indycar team, Sarah Fisher Hartman Racing, along with former driver Sarah Fisher from 2012 to 2014 when it merged with Ed Carpenter Racing to create CFH Racing.
 Hartman and Fisher later sold their shares in the team to former race car driver Carpenter.

 Hartman mentioned alleged harassment by customers and locals, which was not confirmed by his employees.
 He associated the claimed acts with his candidacy as Kobach's running mate at his two Jimmy's Eggs Lawrence restaurants in which he said he had invested about $1.5 million.
 Hartman closed them suddenly without giving his employees any prior notice.
 A manager who worked at both restaurants said she never witnessed any hostile acts, but staff at both locations had not expected them to succeed financially.
 Hartman had also closed two Jimmy's Eggs restaurants in Wichita.